 NIST Recovery Act Information—On February 17, 2009, President Obama signed the American Recovery and Reinvestment Act of 2009 (ARRA).
 The act includes funding for the National Institute of Standards and Technology (NIST).
 In the near future, this web page will include information about specific NIST programs to be funded through the act.
 For information on fellowships, grants, and other funding available from NIST, please monitor NIST's Recovery Act page.

-Measurement Science and Engineering Research Grants Programs—Support NIST laboratories with research in fields such as: material measurement; physical measurement; engineering; fire research; information technology; neutron research; nanoscale science and technology; standards services; and law enforcement standards.
+Measurement Science and Engineering Research Grants Programs—Support NIST laboratories with research in fields such as, but not limited to: materials science, engineering, and measurement science; chemical sciences; physical measurement; mechanical metrology; semiconductors; ionizing radiation physics; engineering; advanced manufacturing; construction technologies; fire research; information technology including advanced network technologies, big data, cloud computing, computer forensics, information access, and cybersecurity; neutron research including the development of innovative technologies relevant to neutron research; nanoscale science and technology including the development of essential measurement and fabrication methods and technology in support of all phases of nanotechnology development; greenhouse gas and climate science measurements; law enforcement standards; forensic sciences; and measurement science for energy research.
 This link will take you to the Full Announcement of this federal funding opportunity.
 To see a summary of the program, click on this link to the Grants.gov Synopsis.
 To apply for this grant electronically through Grants.gov, click on the Application box near the top of the Synopsis screen.
-This link will take you to a copy of the 2012 Measurement Science and Engineering Research Grants Program.
-Contact: Chris Hunton at firstname.lastname@example.org or (301) 975-5718.
+This link will take you to a copy of the 2013 Measurement Science and Engineering Research Grants Program.
+Contact: Chris Hunton at email@example.com or (301) 975-5718.

 Small Business Innovation Research Program—Solicits research and development proposals from small businesses that respond to specific technical needs that are described in the annual Solicitation.
-SBIR contracts are awarded for R&D that directly supports a NIST project and for R&D needed to extend technologies developed at NIST for the purpose of commercializing the NIST technology.
 No unsolicited proposals are accepted.
 Program information is available at http://www.nist.gov/tpo/sbir/index.cfm

 Nanoelectronics—Supports research and innovation in nanoelectronics through a partnership between NIST and the Semiconductor Research Corp.
 (SRC).
 A news release is available with details on the NIST/SRC partnership.
 To apply for funding see the SRC’s Nanoelectronics Research Initiative Web site.